MarcoSelvatici/Blue/ms8817/README-MS8817.md

 ### Apply

 This function takes a list of substitutions, and apply them to a type.
-This is a recursive process, since a type may contains wildcards.
+This is a recursive process, since a type may contain substitutable wildcards.